tackin/WLAN-mesh-switcher/README.md

 # The traveling nodes
 I think we should prevent every node with the wrong postcode to mesh in a foreign net-segment to prevent bridging.
 We can do this by spanning different mesh-nets in every segment.
 To make the node find its correct mesh-net, we let him scan for the mesh-net he should be in according to his hostname and key.
-If he finds this net, he switches to this mesh.
-Otherwise he keeps his basic mehs-configuration.
+If it finds its net, the node switches to this mesh.
+Otherwise the node keeps its basic bootup-mesh-configuration.

-My idea is to let the node scan his wifi-area every second minute and change its setting if he is right.
+My idea is, to let the node scan the wifi-area every second minute and change its setting if matching.

 To make this work, one first node must be on the new mesh-net.
 This is triggered with the nodes having the proper uplink and switching to the right net without scanning the wifi-area first.